TheStonedTurtle/unbalanced-trade-prevention/README.md

 # Unbalanced Trade Prevention [![Plugin Installs](http://img.shields.io/endpoint?url=https://api.runelite.net/pluginhub/shields/installs/plugin/unbalanced-trade-prevention)](https://runelite.net/plugin-hub/TheStonedTurtle) [![Plugin Rank](http://img.shields.io/endpoint?url=https://api.runelite.net/pluginhub/shields/rank/plugin/unbalanced-trade-prevention)](https://runelite.net/plugin-hub)
-Disables the left-click `Accept` option on the second trade window if the value of the trade is vastly in the other players favor.
-The exact amount can be controlled via the plugin config options.
+Disables the left-click `Accept` option on the second trade window if the value of the trade is in the other players favor.
+The exact amount for what determines being in the other players favor can be controlled via the plugin config options.

 # Limitations
 * Item prices are based off the GE price as displayed in-game via the Price Checker UI.